Joint modeling for learning decision-making dynamics in behavioral experiments: Introduction

 Reinforcement learning (RL) \citep{sutton2018reinforcement} is widely used to model cognitive processes and characterize decision-making behaviors, assuming that individuals learn through trial and error to optimize long-term rewards by developing an optimal policy.
 While specific RL methodologies may vary, their core principle remains consistent: individuals form and maintain internal representations of expected value, make decisions based on these expectations, and update these representations using the discrepancy between the expected and actual outcomes, known as the reward prediction error. \cite{huys2013mapping} introduced a prediction-error RL approach to characterize decision-making through key behavioral phenotypes, while \cite{guo2024semiparametric} extended this to a more general semiparametric RL framework.

-These error-driven RL models primarily focus on decision patterns and assume that decision-making model follows a generalized linear model with a softmax link function.
-Although these models effectively capture trial-by-trial decision behavior, they fail to account for the complex dynamics underlying decision-making processes.
-In particular, they cannot distinguish between fast, accurate decisions and slow, conservative ones.
-Additionally, decision-making behaviors are known to involve a trade-off with response times, which can be under voluntary control.
+These error-driven RL models primarily focus on decision patterns and assume that the decision-making model follows a generalized linear model with a softmax link function.
+Although these models effectively capture trial-by-trial decision behavior, they fail to account for the complex dynamics underlying decision-making processes \citep{pedersen2017drift}.
+Decision-making behavior is known to involve a speed-accuracy trade-off \citep{wickelgren1977speed}, which can be assessed through response times.
+For example, abnormally short response times may indicate lapses in attention, leading to random decisions.
 Ignoring concurrent changes in response times when studying decision behaviors may therefore lead to biased or incomplete conclusions.

-In contrast, drift-diffusion models \citep[DDMs;][]{ratcliff1978diffusion} provide an alternative to softmax-based RL models by positing that decisions arise from the continuous accumulation of noisy evidence until a decision boundary is reached.
+In contrast, drift-diffusion models \citep[DDMs;][]{ratcliff1978diffusion} conceptualize each decision as the continuous accumulation of noisy evidence until a decision boundary is reached.
 A key advantage of DDM is its ability to simultaneously model decision outcomes and their temporal dynamics, revealing underlying cognitive processes such as information processing speed.
-For instance, \cite{white2010using} demonstrated that DDM could reveal deficits in decision-making that are undetectable through traditional response time analyses.
-Under the two-arm action setup, the softmax model can be understood as a special case of the decision-making submodel of DDM.
-However, DDMs are limited in that they cannot account for how decision-making processes (e.g., processing speed or response caution) evolve with learning over time \citep{miletic2020mutual}.
+DDMs are widely used to explain observed patterns of decision-making choices and response times in various tasks and model cognitive processes in psychiatric disorders.
+For instance, \cite{white2010using} applied DDMs to compare participants with different anxiety levels using a lexical decision task, and demonstrated that DDM could reveal deficits in decision-making that are undetectable through traditional response time analyses. \citet{ratcliff2015individual} analyzed both numerosity and lexical decision tasks with DDMs to investigate individual differences in decision-making.
+However, standard DDMs cannot account for how decision-making processes (e.g., processing speed or response caution) evolve with learning over trials \citep{miletic2020mutual}.